 Cathryn has served on the Board since 2009 and is a resident of the Tamalpais Valley area of unincorporated Mill Valley.
 She is currently the Executive Director of the Construction Industry Force Account Council (CIFAC).
 Before joining CIFAC in 1997, Hilliard was Director of Government and Public Affairs for the Association of Bay Area Governments (ABAG) for 10 years.
 She was also a government and public affairs consultant whose clients included; the City and the County of Los Angeles, Chevron Corporation, McDonald’s, Wahl Instruments, and the National Education Media Network.
 Hilliard set up a one-stop location filming permit center in Hollywood to help keep the motion picture business in California.
 She also worked in both houses of Congress as staff for Indiana Senators Vance Hartke and Birch Bayh and for Congressman Winfield Denton of Evansville.

-Her professional and charitable affiliations included being president of the Bay Area Public Affairs Council, American Society for Public Administration, Bay Area Chapter, and the UCSF Auxiliary.
+Cathryn's professional and charitable affiliations included being president of the Bay Area Public Affairs Council, American Society for Public Administration, Bay Area Chapter, and the UCSF Auxiliary.
 She is also a current member of AAUW, LWV, Marin Women's PAC and the Tam Valley Improvement Club.
 Hilliard received her undergraduate degree in Political Science and Public Administration from Cal State University East Bay.
 She also has a management certificate from UC Berkeley.
-(Term: 2016-2020)
+(Term: 2020-2024)

 Email Contact: email@example.com